 Our faculty are leaders in the law and related fields.
-In addition to the JD, 70 percent of Penn Law faculty have advanced degrees, and approximately 50 percent of faculty have secondary appointments or affiliations with other Penn professional schools, departments, or centers.
+In addition to the JD, two-thirds of the standing faculty have advanced degrees, and approximately 50 percent of faculty have secondary appointments or affiliations with other Penn professional schools, departments, or centers.

 Outside the Classroom

 Our Centers and Institutes bring together faculty and practitioners to conduct research and host lectures and symposia, examining key challenges in the law and related fields.
 Topics range from business and economics, environment, health, regulation, to intellectual property and technology.